Table of Contents

 Homemade Granite Cleaner That’s Safe For Your Countertop

-If the thought of making your own homemade granite cleaner makes you cringe, you’ll be relieved to know that most homemade recipes are quite simple and straightforward.
+- It’s easy to make: If you’re thinking about making your own homemade granite counter cleaner, you’ll be relieved to know that most homemade recipes are quite simple and straightforward.
 In fact, there’s a good chance you already have what you need to whip up your first recipe.
-You can even customize the recipe to suit your needs, such as adding more or less alcohol or adding in several drops of essential oil for a more pleasant aroma.
+You can even customize the recipe to suit your needs, such as adding more or less alcohol or adding several drops of essential oil for a more pleasant aroma.

 What You Need To Make Granite Cleaner at Home